MarceloFossRJ/MarceloFossRJ.github.io/about.md

 I enjoy to architect, design and write enterprise class software, and the processes that support its development.
 I do value lightweight agile processes, BDD, and good design.
 But above all: shipping

-Lately I am focusing mostly in Ruby & RoR, and Javascript & AngularJS.
+Lately I am focusing mostly in Semantic Analysys and NLP(Natural Language Processing) in Python, as well as web scraping with Golang, but I still do not abandon the good old Ruby & RoR.
 You can check some work at github at [http://github.com/marcelofossrj](http://github.com/marcelofossrj)

 I do consulting work, so feel free to get in touch if you want to discuss potential projects or need any help.